 All of the Company's operations are of a continuing nature and the Financial Statements are prepared on a going concern basis under the historical cost convention, modified to include the revaluation of fixed asset investments at fair value through profit or loss, and on the assumption that approval as an investment trust under section 1158 of the Corporation Tax Act 2010 and the Investment Trust (Approved Company) (Tax) Regulations 2011 will be retained.
-The Board has, in particular, considered the impact of heightened market volatility during the Covid-19 pandemic but does not believe the Company's going concern status is affected.
+The Board has, in particular, considered the impact of heightened market volatility during the Covid-19 pandemic and, over recent months, owing to macroeconomic and geopolitical concerns, but does not believe the Company's going concern status is affected.
 The Company's assets, the majority of which are investments in listed securities which are readily realisable, exceed its liabilities significantly.
 All borrowings require the prior approval of the Board.
 Gearing levels and compliance with borrowing covenants are reviewed by the Board on a regular basis.
 The Company has continued to comply with the investment trust status requirements of section 1158 of the Corporation Tax Act 2010 and the Investment Trust (Approved Company) Regulations 2011.
-The Company's primary third party suppliers, including its Managers and Secretaries, Custodian and Depositary, Registrar, Auditors and Broker, are not experiencing significant operational difficulties affecting their respective services to the Company.
-Accordingly, the Financial Statements have been prepared on the going concern basis as it is the Directors' opinion, having assessed the principal and emerging risks and other matters including the impact of the coronavirus outbreak set out in the Viability Statement on page 22, which assesses the prospects of the Company over a period of five years, that the Company will continue in operational existence for a period of at least 12 months from the date of approval of these Financial Statements.
+The Company's primary third party suppliers, including its Managers and Secretaries, Custodian and Depositary, Registrar, Auditors and Broker, have not experienced significant operational difficulties affecting their respective services to the Company as a result of the Covid-19 pandemic or other disruptions, whether owing to personnel availability, transport, or energy supply limitations.
+Accordingly, the Financial Statements have been prepared on the going concern basis as it is the Directors' opinion, having assessed the principal and emerging risks and other matters including the impact of the Covid-19 pandemic set out in the Viability Statement on page 25, which assesses the prospects of the Company over a period of five years, that the Company will continue in operational existence for a period of at least 12 months from the date of approval of these Financial Statements.